Dhairyavr/HackerEarth_Proj22/client/README.md

-# MetaEstate
+# MetaBroker

 An aggregator for all metaverse companies to handle their metaverse properties as NFTs i.e. buying, selling, mortgaging properties and investment opportunity for risk free investors.